My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 We had the first of many delicious meals highlighting regional Tuscan cuisine at Ristorante La Torre.

-Courses included bruschetta (tomatoes, basil, and olive oil on bread), vegetable soup, Tuscan peasant food (made by mixing leftover bread with tomatoes into a mushy consistency), a variety of cheeses, and ice cream.
+Courses included bruschetta (tomatoes, basil, and olive oil on bread), vegetable soup, Tuscan peasant food (made by mixing leftover bread with tomatoes into a mushy consistency), and various cheeses and ice cream.

 There was plenty of red and white wine, as would be the norm for us at all the following lunches and dinners.